AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 ### Custom UI Tests

 Custom UI testing enables you to create and automatically run UI tests for your AEM applications.
-Custom UI tests follow the same characteristics and purpose like the custom functional tests.
+Custom UI tests follow the same characteristics and purpose like the custom functional tests but are focused on UI interactions.

 UI tests support different UI-testing frameworks (e.g. Cypress) and tests are packaged in a Docker image to allow for a wide choice of language and frameworks.